jatinsmu/address_classification/README.md

 # address_classification
-The following respository contains the working code and machine learning model used for the service canada hackathon.
+The following respository contains the working code and machine learning model used for the hackathon.